dajat/hyper-v-demo/README.md

 <img src="https://imgur.com/aAyXcl2.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Assuming that you have already created a virtual machine in Microsoft Azure, login to the virtual machine by using remote desktop connection (Windows) or Microsoft desktop (Mac).
+Assuming that you have already created a virtual machine in Microsoft Azure, login to the virtual machine by using a remote desktop connection (Windows) or Microsoft desktop (Mac).
 </p>
 <br />
 <h2>Enable Hyper-V in Windows</h2>